awsdocs/amazon-connect-admin-guide/doc_source/voice-id.md

 ## Sample Voice ID contact flow<a name="sample-voice-id-flow"></a>

+**Caller not enrolled**

 1. When a customer calls for the first time, their customer ID is passed to Voice ID using the [Set contact attributes](set-contact-attributes.md) block\.

 1. Voice ID looks for the customer ID in its database\.
-Since it's not there, Voice ID starts listening to the audio to create a voiceprint\.

-1. When the voiceprint is complete, it sends a **Not enrolled** result message\.
+Since it's not there, it sends a **Not enrolled** result message\.
 The [Check security status](check-security-status.md) block branches based on this result, and you can decide what the next step should be\.
 For example, you might want to customize your agent application to add **Enroll** button so agents can enroll the customer in voice authentication\.

+1. If the caller enrolls, Voice ID starts listening to the audio to create a voiceprint\.

+**Caller enrolled**

 1. The next time the customer calls, Voice ID finds their customer ID in the database\.

+1. Voice ID starts listening to the audio to create a voiceprint\.
+The voiceprint that is created this time is used for authentication purposes so Voice ID can compare if the caller had been enrolled previously\.

-It compares the caller’s voiceprint and other representations with similar historical representations associated with the claimed identity\.
+1. It compares the caller’s current voiceprint and other representations with similar historical representations associated with the claimed identity\.
 It returns a result based on the **Authentication threshold** property you configured in the [Set security behavior](set-security-behavior.md) block\.

-1. After it evaluates the speech, and returns the message **Authenticated** if the voiceprints are similar\.
+1. After it evaluates the speech, it returns the message **Authenticated** if the voiceprints are similar\.
 Or it returns one of the other statuses\.

 1. The contact is then routed down the appropriate branch by the [Check security status](check-security-status.md) block\.